shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 ==============

 * [wrs-3/18.pdf]: Datasheet for the White Rabbit Switch v3 - 18 SFPs
-* [wr-switch-sw.pdf]: Advanced documentation on how using the software
+* [wrs-user-manual.pdf]: User manual documentation of the tools.
 * [wr_external_reference.pdf]: Connect the [WRS] in GrandMaster mode.
 * [whiterabbitsolution]: White Rabbit as a complete timing solutions
 * [WRS Wiki]: White Rabbit Switch Wiki on ohwr.org